pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 ## Palette/CLUT mapping

 The SAM Coupé has a user definable palette and thus palette mapping does not take place for gencon modes 2,3,4.
-The mapping that does take place in mode 1 may be incorrect if you have redefined the palette.

-The default palette seems to match +zx, and can be seen in the coloured mandelbrot below:
+The default palette in modes 1,2 & 4 matches the +zx, and can be seen in the coloured mandelbrot below:

 ![charset](images/platform/samcoupe_mandel.png)

+Mode 3 also currently has the ZX palette so will usually require pot position 3 to be reassigned to bright white (value 127) to match the default on the SAM Coupé.

+Palette changes can be made through functions:

+    #include <arch/sam.h>

+    // Set single pot
+    sam_set_palette(unsigned char index, unsigned char value);

+    // Set full palette at once with sam_load_palette(unsigned char *data)

 ## Graphics support